Rackham Spring/Summer Internship Grants for Bioscience Doctoral Students

 - A narrative describing the rationale for the internship, how it relates to the student’s research, scholarship, or field of interest and the importance of the internship for enhancing the student’s career goals and career readiness.
 Describe previous participation in any career exploration programs.

 - Letter from a supervisor at the internship site, confirming the availability of the position, the purpose and scope of the position, duration of the position and salary/hourly wage (if in a for-profit setting).
 A copy of an offer letter from the internship site is sufficient.

 - Letter from the thesis advisor agreeing to the student’s participation in the internship experience.

 - Email from the student’s program acknowledging the student’s participation and confirming that the student is in good academic standing.

-Students receiving a Rackham Internship Grant will be required to respond to a brief Rackham survey and to submit a 2-page (minimum) report, both to Rackham and the program Chair/Director, describing the experience, lessons learned, insights gained, and the contribution of the internship to the student’s graduate education and career readiness.
+Students receiving a Rackham Internship Grant will be required to attend an orientation session with Rackham staff, respond to a brief Rackham evaluation survey, and submit a two-page (minimum) report, both to Rackham and the program chair/director, describing the experience, lessons learned, insights gained, and the contribution of the internship to the student’s graduate education and career readiness.